 The three proposals were selected from 91 global scientific research proposals, a statement said.

 Launched by the Ministry of Presidential Affairs of the UAE in early 2015 and managed by the UAE National Centre of Meteorology and Seismology (NCMS), the UAE Research Program for Rain Enhancement Science is an ambitious global initiative designed to stimulate rain enhancement research.

 The program seeks to address water security challenges through international cooperation to advance scientific and technical research and innovation.

-Registrations are currently open for the third cycle of grants and proposals must be submitted by August 17.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Registrations are currently open for the third cycle of grants and proposals must be submitted by August 17.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.